jaegertracing/documentation/content/docs/next-release/apis.md

 ### HTTP JSON (internal)

-Jaeger UI communicates with Jaeger Query Service via JSON API.
+Jaeger UI communicates with **jaeger-query** Service via JSON API.
 For example, a trace can be retrieved via GET request to `https://jaeger-query:16686/api/traces/{trace-id-hex-string}`.
 This JSON API is intentionally undocumented and subject to change.

 ## Remote Storage API (stable)